xgfone/snippet/snippet/docs/linux/program/raw-socket-ipv4.md

 ### Sending to the IPv4 broadcast address

-By default, attempts to send a datagram to the broadcast address are rejected with an error (typically EACCES, however it is not obvious from the POSIX specification which error should occur).
+By default, attempts to send a datagram to the broadcast address are rejected with an error (typically `EACCES`, however it is not obvious from the POSIX specification which error should occur).
 This is a safety measure intended to reduce the risk of making unintended broadcasts.
 It can be overridden by setting the `SO_BROADCAST` socket option:
 ```c
 int broadcast = 1;
 if (setsockopt(fd, SOL_SOCKET, SO_BROADCAST, &broadcast, sizeof(broadcast)) == -1) {